cuiyongbo/programming-scaffold/misc-topics/python_note_01.md

 Python does not support multiple `__init__` methods directly.
 However, you can achieve similar results using default arguments, class methods, or static methods to create various initializers for your class.
 These approaches increase flexibility and readability, allowing you to instantiate objects in different ways while maintaining a clean and maintainable codebase.

-Q: how to overload '==' operator for a python class?
+# how to overload '==' operator for a python class?

 In Python, you can overload the equality operator `==` by defining the `__eq__` method in your class.
 This allows to customize the behavior of the `==` operator for instances of your class.